alexdeplov/alexdeplov.github.io/content/posts/blog/2025/how-i-automated-my-computer-life-with-macos-folder-actions.md

 author = "Alexander Deplov"
 +++

-I've always believed that computers should handle repetitive tasks better than humans.
+> I've always believed that computers should handle repetitive tasks better than humans.
 It frustrates me when something can't be automated the way I want or when simple actions require more effort than they should.

-Let's say we want to convert a video from one format to another.
+Let's say we want to convert a {{% highlighter %}}video from one format to another{{% /highlighter %}}.
 This often happens to me when I need to share a screencast video with colleagues on Slack.
-By default, macOS records in .MOV format, which is too large to share.
+By default, macOS records in {{% highlighter %}}.MOV{{% /highlighter %}} format, which is too large to share.
 Sometimes, I also have another file that I want to shrink for easier sharing in a message.

 Previously, I used a macOS GUI app to convert in .MP4, and the steps from start to finish were:
 - Open the video converter app